 4 graduate credits

-If you wish to pursue the Master's of Food & Nutrition (MFN) degree after completing the dietetic internship & graduate certificate program please review the following resource below for more information on making the transition to the master's degree.
+If you wish to pursue the Master's of Food & Nutrition (MFN) degree after completing the dietetic internship & graduate certificate program please review the linked resource below for more information on making the transition to the master's degree.